-- Due to the continued uncertainty surrounding the COVID-19 recovery and the corresponding impacts on the economy at large, analysis of future impacts on the VRS fund will continue as new information becomes available. - VRS will continue to monitor the health of the plans and is committed to providing robust analysis for consideration by the VRS Board of Trustees and other stakeholders.
+- Due to the continued uncertainty surrounding the COVID-19 recovery and the corresponding impacts on the economy at large, analysis of future impacts on the VRS fund will continue as new information becomes available. - VRS will continue to monitor the health of the plans and is committed to providing robust analysis for consideration by the Board and other key stakeholders.